Documentation

 At a Glance

-- We create the credit memo with line-item detail and send it to the vendor
+• The platform creates the credit memo with line-item detail and sends it to the vendor

 How Dispensary Product Return Credits Work

 Our credit recovery engine watches your inventory and POS for return events.
-When product leaves your shelf and goes back to a vendor, we match it to the original delivery, pull the cost per unit, and calculate the credit amount down to the penny.
+When product leaves your shelf and goes back to a vendor, the platform matches it to the original delivery, pulls the cost per unit, and calculates the credit amount down to the penny.

 From Return to Credit Application